Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 ### Statemine Trusted Teleporters

-Only alowed if the token multilocation matches the origin
+Only allowed if the token multilocation matches the origin

 ```rust
 pub struct XcmConfig;